teccles-halite/halite3-bot/README.md

 In 2 player, I mostly opted out of the spawning game.
 We always spawn if we have fewer ships than the opponent, and never if we have >5 more.
 In between, we use the 4 player spawning algorithm.

 The logic is that if you are winning other parts of the game, spawning adds some variance - before implementing this system, I was winning and losing some games because of spawning decisions, and eliminating that helped my winrate overall.

+### Gory details
+The above describes a good bot, and I think has the most interesting and important bits, but there are a lot of small things that are in aggregate were also crucial to the bot's strength.
+If you want to read the code, it's hopefully pretty well commented.

 ## Workflow etc
 Having a good development workflow is very important.
 I used Intellij for an IDE and Git for source control.
 I initially ran games on my laptop, but it is rather slow, so I ended up using (free trial) cloud computing to run games.
 When testing bots, I usually ran them against the previous version (in 2p) and 2 copies against 2 of the previous version (in 4p).
 Occasionally in 4p, I used particularly aggressive or passive versions by changing constants, when testing out collision strategies in particular.